Project Discovery Phase in Software Development: What is It and Why is It Important?

 5. Product Vision

-This document, describing the general objectives of the project and the proposed solution, allows a better understanding of the product creating goals, potential, and future prospects.
+This document, describing the general objectives of the project and the proposed solution, allows a better understanding of the product creating goals, potential, and prospects.
 Product Vision is useful to all the parties involved in the development — developers, staff, marketing department, etc.

 6. Non-functional requirements